 If you come across a site with a match offer, stop right there and inspect further because this is an operator you should be interested in joining.
 When it comes to welcome offers, this is the one that is preferred by most bettors, and it is commonly offered in new markets when the betting population is first getting its feet wet.

-With a deposit match, the sportsbook will match your deposit in either cash, site credit, or free bets.
-In many cases, you’ll get a 100 percent match, which essentially doubles the amount you have to wager with right from the very beginning.
+With a deposit match, the sportsbook will match your deposit in either cash, site credit, or bonus bets.
+In many cases, you’ll get a match bonus, which essentially doubles the amount you have to wager with right from the very beginning.

 Keep in mind that even if you receive a match offer, these are not direct cash payments that can be immediately withdrawn.
 Each site has its own wagering requirement attached, though it is usually a feasible request that a consistent bettor can easily overcome.
 But always check terms and conditions for exact rules on a match offer, or any kind of welcome offer.